MMcClure11/identicon/README.md

 and it will bring up the png of the created identicon.

+## Documentation

+To access the documentation from the application you first need to get the dependency:

+    $ mix deps.get

+Then make the docs:

+    $ mix docs

+CD into the newly made doc folder and open the html file:

+    $ cd doc
+    $ open index.html

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed